Adelaide International Raceway: History

-Circuit Racing
+Circuit racing

 From 1972 to 1988 the Adelaide International Raceway was South Australia's major motor racing circuit, due to a covenant placed on Mallala preventing any motor sport activities there (the covenant had been done away with by 1982).
 AIR regularly hosted rounds of the Australian Touring Car Championship and endurance races of the Australian Manufacturers' Championship (later known as the 'Championship of Makes').
 The Adelaide track also hosted rounds of the famous Tasman Series, the Rothmans International Series, as well as other CAMS sanctioned national championships, including the Australian Drivers' Championship, Australian Formula 2 Championship, the Australian Sports Car Championship, Australian Sports Sedan Championship, and the Australian GT Championship.

 With six of the full circuits nine turns being right handers, those being turn 1, which was also the hardest braking point of the track after the fastest cars such as Formula 5000's regularly reached speeds of over 270 km/h on the long straight (by 1988 the turbocharged Ford Sierra RS500 touring cars run by Dick Johnson Racing were reaching 258 km/h), and the sweeping turns 2 and 3, plus the high speed bowl section, gave Adelaide International a reputation for being hard on tyres, specifically the outside (left hand) tyres which generally took a hammering through the long turn 1, 2 & 3 right hand sweeper and also on the turn 9 bowl.
 This was due to the longer periods of high speed cornering with the cars and suspensions loaded to the outside.
 For the longer national championship races, such as the 40 or 60 lap ATCC races and the end of year 125 lap touring car endurance race, this made tyre choice and suspension settings a critical part of success at AIR.
 Dick Johnson noted during practice for AIR's 1988 ATCC round that after the 60 lap race even the lighter and significantly slower Gemini's would be suffering with worn tyres.

 AIR also has an unusual set up for the Pits.
 While the pit lane is located on the inside of the track coming onto the main straight (cars enter pit lane at the end of the Super Bowl's back straight), the cars actually enter the track from the paddock through the pit gate on the outside of the track at the end of turn 9 (the gate is closed and forms part of the outside retaining wall during races).
 This means that the main paddock for AIR is located on the outside of the main straight behind the officials tower and spectator mounds.
-This is despite there being an open and unused area of approximately 21,500m2 located within the Super Bowl behind pit lane.
+This is despite there being an open and unused area of approximately 21,500m2 located within the Super Bowl behind pit lane (one reason for this was so as to not obstruct the viewing from the pit straight spectator stands and mounds from which the entire circuit could be viewed, though binoculars are usually needed to see the far end of the circuit which is almost 1 km away from the start/finish line).